Closing the Northern Ireland Loophole: A Call to Protect Britain’s Honey Bees

 Why should this matter to me if I only keep bees locally or focus on native bees?

 Because pests and pathogens don’t stay local.
-The introduction of a pest like SHB or Tropilaelaps into the UK would affect all beekeepers, including those working to protect and conserve native Apis mellifera mellifera.
+The introduction of a pest like SHB or Tropilaelaps or different strains of varroa into the UK would affect all beekeepers, including those working to protect and conserve native Apis mellifera mellifera or those attempting to produce varroa tolerant bees.
 Commercial, hobbyist, and conservation beekeepers all share the same landscape — and the same risks.
 Once established, these pests are almost impossible to eradicate.

 So what exactly is the petition calling for?